Game Systems

 There is no "leveling" in the traditional sense in Final Fantasy II.
 You will not earn basic experience points.
 Instead, you must level individual aspects of your character.
 In theory, you will become good at whatever you do most, but between some of the obscure restrictions and the way mechanics work, it doesn't always happen that way.
 I can tell you how to maximize your advancement with a minimum of cheating the system.

-You have a number of stats that advance during the game, but they all come in one of two flavors: there are raw statistics, like strength, and skills, like weapon skills and evasion.
-Skill advancement is much better understood mechanically, though the general theory behind statistical advancement is simple enough.
+You have a number of attributes that advance during the game, but they all come in one of two flavors: there are raw attributes, like strength, and skills, like weapon skills and evasion.
+Skill advancement is much better understood mechanically, though the general theory behind attribute advancement is simple enough.

-Note that if you are subject of any permanent status ailment (Darkness, Poison, Curse, Amnesia, Toad, Stone, or KO) at the end of combat, you will not advance in any skill or statistic.
-Make sure to heal during combat whenever possible!
+Note that if you are subject of any permanent status ailment (Darkness, Poison, Curse, Amnesia, Toad, Stone, or KO) at the end of battle, you will not advance in any skill or attribute.
+Make sure to heal these status ailments during battle whenever possible!

 General Skill Advancement